ibj21/javascript-projects/README.md

-09- amazon web
-10- rock paper scissors web
-11- to do list web
+to do list web
-12- rock paper scissors with autoplay
+rock paper scissors with autoplay